isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         ]

         // Additional parameters, such as logging, control socket and
-        // others omited for clarity.
+        // others omitted for clarity.
     }

     }